nwn8/datafun-05-sql/README.md

 # Project Description

-This project drops all tables in a database.
+Test Project: This project drops all tables in a database.
 Then creates tables.
 Then inserts records.

+Final Project:

 # How to Run

+Test Project is in db01_setup.py.

-Project is in db01_setup.py
+Final Project for Module 5 is in create_database.py

 # Credits